dqveha/project-i-forget-what-number/README.md

 ## Description

-This is the ninth independent project (Ruby, Week 3) assigned by Epicodus to assess ..
+This is the ninth independent project (Ruby, Week 3) assigned by Epicodus to assess the ability of setting up a database with a one-to-many relationship, and providing CRUD functionality within Sinatra.

+Additional features outside of the standard Epicodus objectives:

+1. Reassign volunteers to another project
+2. Remove volunteer from project but still assign

 ## Technologies Used